CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-DataController.md

     $clusterID = az connectedk8s show -n Arc-Data-Demo -g azure-arc  --query id -o tsv
     $clusterID
     ```
-    -Note: The clusterID is stored in $clusterID parameter and you will be using this parameter only in later steps.
+    > **Note:** The clusterID is stored in $clusterID parameter and you will be using this parameter only in later steps.

     ![](./media/13.png "Lab Environment")

  1. Now run the below command to get the Azure Resource Manager identifier of the cluster extension deployed on top of Azure Arc enabled Kubernetes cluster, referenced in later steps as extensionId: